 My endo diagnosis has made me realise that having sex doesn’t just have to be about penetration or about achieving an orgasm.
 There are so many ways to experience pleasure despite having endometriosis; masturbation, mutual masturbation, using toys… The list is endless.
 What’s important is that you speak up about what’s working for you and what isn’t.
 Communicate, because ultimately, you’re the one who is missing out.
 I’ll happily admit that I’m selfish about my sexual needs, I know what my body likes, I know what gets me going.
 I advocate for my sexual pleasure and I encourage you to do the same.

 In fact, I think that’s the biggest message I’d like you to take away from this: advocate for yourself and your body.

 If I had better reproductive education, I would have challenged my doctors, I would have asked for second, even third opinions.
 Doctors can be wrong, I have to say that after my experience I’m not surprised it takes an average of 7.5 years to be diagnosed with endometriosis and I never, ever want anyone to have to go through what I went through.
 You are 100 percent entitled to be heard and to be listened to, to challenge opinions and to request to see a specialist.
 Please trust your instincts.
 If something feels wrong, then I urge you to talk about it; no-one knows your body better than you do.

-Laura runs The Endo Monologues; a satirical diary all about dealing with her reproductive issues from the perspective of her uterus.
+The Endo Monologues is a satirical diary all about dealing with the writer’s reproductive issues from the perspective of her uterus.
 Through her Instagram and blog, she hopes to provide a place to laugh, cry, curse, educate and raise awareness about endometriosis, adenomyosis, vaginismus and vulvodynia.

 The following toys are recommended for sensitivities and pain: